77x7/FFmpeg-GUI/README.md

 FFmpeg GUI (Rust + egui Portable Tool)
 ======================================

 This is just a quick GUI I made for FFmpeg since i hated that the now multi planetary standard (real) is exclusively CLI.
-It's bad and early, eventually ill get to adding more stuffs built in Rust using egui.
+It's bad and early, eventually ill get to adding more stuffs.

+Built in Rust using egui

 Features:
 - Extract audio as many codecs